armanmishra1000/Taskpro.ai/docs/features/status-tracking/CURRENT-STATE.md

 - Task B3 completed and committed: "feat(status-tracking): enhance callbacks with status change handling and history view"
 - Task B4 completed and committed: "feat(status-tracking): add status notification service for stakeholder communication"
 - Task B5 completed and committed: "feat(status-tracking): enhance formatters with status history and progress indicators"
-- Status tracking formatters now enhanced with comprehensive message formatting
+- Task B6 completed and committed: "feat(status-tracking): add comprehensive test coverage for status tracking system"
-- Ready for integration testing implementation
+- Status tracking feature is now complete with full test coverage and ready for production use